 Moons

-Updated on March 8th, 2023, this page features an overview of the moons encircling around planets in the Solar System.
-Planets (and the dwarf planet Pluto) are listed in positional order ("My very excellent mother just served us nine pizzas" = "Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto) More information about these moons can be found on the NASA Solar System Exploration website (↗).
+Updated in August 2025, this page features an overview of the moons encircling around planets in the Solar System.
+Planets (and the dwarf planet Pluto) are listed in positional order ("My very excellent mother just served us nine pizzas" = "Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto) More information about these moons can be found on the NASA Solar System Exploration website (↗) and this Jet Propulsion Laboratory webpage (↗).

 Size Comparison of Moons